 Which settlement period?

-Of course, VAT statements accuracy depends directly on the accuracy with which your activity is accounted for.
-If you are subject to VAT, it is therefore essential to be rigorous in the keeping of the accounting books: this is what will enable you to accurately calculate the tax due as well as the amount of deductible input tax.
+Of course, VAT statement accuracy depends directly on the accuracy with which your activity is accounted for.
+If you are subject to VAT, it is, therefore, essential to be rigorous in the keeping of the accounting books: this is what will enable you to accurately calculate the tax due as well as the amount of deductible input tax.